-Sexual assault is any instance of another person making an unwanted physical, sexual advance without explicit consent.
-This can include fondling, unwanted touching, or forcing themself onto another person without consent.
+Sexual assault is any instance of another person making an unwanted physical or sexual advance without explicit consent.
+These actions can include fondling, unwanted touching, or forcing themselves onto another person without consent.
 The difference between sexual harassment and sexual assault is that harassment does not require a physical element.

 You can be harassed without anyone touching you.
 Any remark, joke, or behavior that refers to sexual content is considered harassment, whereas assault requires an unwanted physical interaction.
-Both are severe crimes committed in the workplace that you can file a claim or lawsuit for.
-Do not believe that you do not have the right to file a sexual harassment claim for behavior that created a toxic work environment just because you did not experience physical assault.
+Both are severe crimes committed in the workplace for which you can file a claim or lawsuit.
+Do not believe that you are not entitled to file a sexual harassment claim for behavior that created a toxic work environment just because you did not experience physical assault.

 Sexual harassment will always happen in the workplace, as some people may not understand what type of speech and behavior is off-limits.
-It’s vital to know how to handle an instance of sexual harassment and how to protect yourself.
-The following are some of the things you should do after you experience sexual harassment:
+It's vital to know how to handle an instance of sexual harassment and how to protect yourself.
+The following are some things you should do if you experience sexual harassment:

 Speak Up About Your Sexual Harassment